ioBroker/ioBroker.admin/src/src/components/JsonConfigComponent/SCHEMA.md

 - `image` - saves image as file of adapter.X object or as base64 in attribute
-  - `filename` - name of file is structure name
+  - `filename` - name of file is structure name `login-bg.png` is file name for writeFile('myAdapter.INSTANCE', 'login-bg.png')
+  - `accept` - html accept attribute, like "image/*,.pdf"
+  - `maxSize` -
+  - `base64` - if true the image will be saved as data-url in attribute, elsewise as binary in file storage
+  - `!maxWidth`
+  - `!maxHeight`
+  - `!crop` - if true, allow user to crop the image
+  - `!square` - width must be equal to height or crop must allow only square as shape
 ```
   "login-bg.png": {
        "type": "image",